 To make apple cider in the slow cooker, add the sliced apples, orange, and spices and cover them with water.
 My slow cooker can hold about 10 cups of water, but yours might vary.

-Cook on high for 3 hours, then mash the apples and strain out the pulp.
+Cook on high for 4 to 5 hours, then mash the apples and strain out the pulp.
 Just like the stove top version, I recommend double-straining the cider for the smoothest results.

 Return the cider back to the slow cooker, and add in the maple syrup.
 Let it cook on low for another 1 to 2 hours, or until you are ready to serve it.
 The slow cooker can keep it warm for up to 4 hours.